ArtemPindrus/UnityExtended.Core/README.md

 I haven't tested versions prior to 2022.3.

-Unity 6 presented some good API changes, so I try to accomodate to both APIs with conditional compilation, but if you encounter compilation errors on 2022.3, let me know.
+Unity 6 presented some good API changes, so I try to accommodate to both APIs with conditional compilation, but if you encounter compilation errors on 2022.3, let me know.